There is a shame of nobleness

 But this involves the grave.

-We are busy working to bring Emily Dickinson's "There is a shame of nobleness" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "There is a shame of nobleness" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "There is a shame of nobleness" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.